How to Make Better Progress in Your Therapy Sessions

 Some people don’t view therapy as something that has a defined end date the minute their current issues are resolved, but rather, as an ongoing resource of feedback and support for life’s issues as they arise.

-I’ve watched many clients reduce their time in therapy substantially by using the tips I’ll share below.
+I’ve watched many clients reduce their time in therapy substantially by using the tips I shared above.
 The best part is, they reduce their time in therapy that they need, so that they can either get out of therapy entirely, or even excitedly move on to therapy that they want.

 Your therapist has the responsibility to provide you with absolutely everything you need for success – structured feedback, homework, exercises, honesty, and their clinical expertise.